Hsinghsudwal/ml-cirrhosis-project/README.md

    EXPOSE 9696
    ENTRYPOINT ["gunicorn", "--bind", "0.0.0.0:9696", "predict:app"]
    ```
-4. docker image to see if docker is install/ or working on your machine
+4. Docker -check image to see if docker is install and/or working on your machine
    ```bash
    docker images
    ```
-4. build `docker build tag name .`
+4. Build Docker
    ```bash
    docker build -t project .
    ```
-5. running docker
+5. Running Docker
    ```bash
    docker run -it --rm -p 9696:9696 project
    ```